marcosivni/WebHigiia/model/Model.md

 **NOTE:** Both `Scope` and `Pool` Tables can be linked with your underlying DBMS data dictionary with foreign key constraints to ensure full consistency of the model (you still can use the client without that, though).
 Such constraints are not represented here for simplification purposes.

-## Setting up Higiia - The Mammogram example
+## Setting up WebHigiia - The Mammogram example

-**Higiia is a domainless tool** for any medical image domain of CT, RX, or other study types.
-To illustrate the application capabilities, let's set up Higiia as a Content-Based Medical Image Retrieval tool for mammograms[^note].
+**WebHigiia is a domainless tool** for any medical image domain of CT, RX, or other study types.
+To illustrate the application capabilities, let's set up WebHigiia as a Content-Based Medical Image Retrieval tool for mammograms[^note].

 ## Loading a dataset

-In this example, we will configure Higiia to query an [excerpt (05 images)][mammo] of a [public dataset][mammoset], which can be straightforwardly translated into a relational representation.
+In this example, we will configure WebHigiia to query an [excerpt (05 images)][mammo] of a [public dataset][mammoset], which can be straightforwardly translated into a relational representation.

 ![Mammogram table](example/imgs/MammogramTable.png)

-> Attributes {`Id`, `IdStudy`, `Filename`, `Patient_Name`, `Image_Type`, `Image_Class`} are **reserved** and **mandatory** for any dataset modeled after Higiia.
+> Attributes {`Id`, `IdStudy`, `Filename`, `Patient_Name`, `Image_Type`, `Image_Class`} are **reserved** and **mandatory** for any dataset modeled after WebHigiia.
 Besides, at least one PARTICULATE attribute (e.g., `PcaF` standing for PCA features) is expected to be found in the dataset-based table.
-Higiia can't issue queries over datasets without those attributes.
+WebHigiia can't issue queries over datasets without those attributes.

 This table representation can be created on the SIREN server by using extended SQL (through a simple telnet connection), as follows: